hgueziri/hgueziri.github.io/_projects/3-spinePipeline.md

 # TODO

 - Implement a more advanced segmentation method for vertebra
-	- Although thresholding works fine most of the time, it would be great to have a more reliable method that works for pathological and complex cases
+  - Although thresholding works fine most of the time, it would be better to have a method that works for pathological and complex cases
 - Add parameterization of probe position and dimensions
-- Testing with non-minc files

 # References